syntithenai/opensnips/snips-react-satellite/README.md

 - voicerate
 - voicepitch

+By default the first voice from speechSynthesis.getVoices() is used or if no voices are available falls back to speak.js to generate audio.
+Preferred voice can be set in the configuration panel.

 ### SnipsReactSpeaker
 The speaker component listens for hermes/audioServer/playBytes on the configured siteId and plays sounds through the browser.